Get

 3. Gather Information

 Estimating how many grams of coffee grounds your dog could have eaten and determining whether they were spent will help the experts calculate the risk for your dog.
 You also need to know the timeframe when they could have eaten the coffee grounds.
-For example, what time did this happen if you saw them eat the coffee grounds?
+For example, write down what time your dog ate the coffee grounds if you know when it happened.
 Or, if you came home and found they got into the coffee grounds, how long were you out for?
 Ask other members of your household for help if you’re not sure.

 yorkshire terrier dog looking at its owner holding the phone